Police lay charges in connection to attempted murders in Elmira - Observer

 The suspect arrested in connection with a pair of stabbings and arson at an Elmira home Sunday morning now faces numerous charges.

-Waterloo Regional Police today formally charged Paul Bagley, 33, with two counts of attempt murder, arson, disregard for human life, dangerous driving causing bodily harm and robbery.
+Waterloo Regional Police on Monday formally charged Paul Bagley, 33, with two counts of attempt murder, arson, disregard for human life, dangerous driving causing bodily harm and robbery.

 Bagley was arrested after turning himself in at the Wiarton detachment of the Ontario Provincial Police about 2:15 p.m. on Sunday.